Forest Hills, Queens: Development

-Growth

 In 1914, the West Side Tennis Club moved from Manhattan to Forest Hills Gardens.
 They constructed the Forest Hills Tennis Stadium, a stadium with approximately 13,000 seats, in 1923.
 The U.S. Open and its predecessor national championships were held there until 1978, making Forest Hills synonymous with tennis for generations.
 Forest Hills also had a golfing presence for a short time.
 The Queens Valley Golf Club started constructing a golf course in the neighborhood in 1922 and it was open by 1924.
 However, the club was closed in 1938 so that developers could build housing atop the site of the course.

 Queens Boulevard was widened in the 1920s.
 Planning for a Queens Boulevard subway line started around this time.
 There were proposals for two stations in Forest Hills: an express station serving all trains on 71st Avenue, and a local station at 75th Avenue.
 During the late 1920s, in anticipation of the arrival of the subway, land was bought by developers and was built up.
 Zoning laws were changed to allow fifteen-story apartment buildings to be built, and made the neighborhood of Forest Hills a more desirable place to live, especially as it was an express stop.
 Queens Borough President George Harvey predicted that the introduction of the subway to Forest Hills would turn Queens Boulevard into the "Park Avenue of Queens."
 Excavation for the line started in 1931, and the two subway stops in Forest Hills opened in 1936 along with six other stations on the Queens Boulevard line.

-The population nearly doubled in the late 1920s, going from 9,500 residents in 1927 to 18,207 residents three years later.
+The population nearly doubled in the late 1920s, increasing from 9,500 residents in 1927 to 18,207 residents three years later.
 By 1940, after the subway opened, the population had increased to 32,500 residents.
 By this time, development had largely stopped due to World War II, and about 25 empty lots in Forest Hills Gardens were developed after the war.
 At the same time, the single-family houses in Forest Hills were being razed to create new apartment buildings.
 The land in Forest Hills Gardens was fully developed by the 1960s, but there would still be empty lots in Forest Hills itself until the mid-1990s.